openai/neural-mmo/README.md

 [water]: resource/docs/water_thumbnail.png
 [air]: resource/docs/air_thumbnail.png
 [env]: resource/docs/env.jpg
+[demo]: v1.2.png

 **Status:** Archive (code is provided as-is, no updates expected)

 # ![][ags] Neural MMO: A Massively Multiagent Game Environment for Training and Evaluating Intelligent Agents

-## This is an archive of the inital release of the [Neural MMO project](https://openai.com/blog/neural-mmo/).
+## (9/19) This is an archive of the inital release of the [Neural MMO project](https://openai.com/blog/neural-mmo/).
 Active development continuing at [jsuarez5341/neural-mmo](https://github.com/jsuarez5341/neural-mmo).
+At the time of archiving, the project is on version 1.2 and has made significant progress since v1.0 -- here is a screenshot:

+![][demo]

 This environment is the first neural MMO; it attempts to create agents that scale to real world complexity.
 Simulating evolution on Earth is computationally infeasible, but we can construct a reasonable and efficient facsimile.
 We consider MMORPGs (Massive Multiplayer Online Role Playing Games) the best proxy for the real world among human games: they are complete macrocosms featuring thousands of agents per persistent world, diverse skilling systems, global economies, and ad-hoc high stakes single and team based conflict.